 - Here’s an example.
 Just say you’re a monkey in a forest and have a solid source pantry – a banana tree.
 One morning your banana tree has been chopped down and all the bananas are gone.
 Oh no, you’ve lost all your resources and your stress levels skyrocket.
 You have to scramble to survive and find another tree.
 Your brain puts you on high alert.

 - However, this time your banana tree is a cornucopia so you decide to head further in to the forest.
 You spot another banana tree and jump up and down with joy.
 It’s a reward, and our brain loves a reward.
 But those bananas are a bonus tree and your survival doesn’t depend on them.
 You won the forest lottery, and enjoy its bounty.

 Who do you invite to support your business or career project?
 Business friends are powerful allies, choose wisely and don’t confuse their value with one size fits all friends.
 I’ve confused their contribution in my friend network but quickly learned about a business friend who was just that, a solid business friend.

 Attracting people who provide you with the power to launch your project, business, internships or mentorship is a great friend endeavor.
 If you want solid information and no one in your current friend group has that information reach out and create a specialty friend group.
 I call these folk power players.
 They may not be in your life for the long haul, but they can sure have a long-term impact.

 Years ago, I was wondering why my colleague would only talk business – was he a friend or not?
 Often

 How do you make successful friends?
-Malik Stalbert is a black belt martial arts professional and trainer as well as an IT executive.
+Malik Stalbert is a black belt martial arts professional and trainer as well as an IT expert.
 Through years of working with his clients on and off the dojo mat, Malik has developed innovative ideas on how to make successful friends.
 He shares his top 5 Friend Actions with Super Friend Groups.